The towing limit is exceeded by 340 kg!

 We now give advice based on the assumption that the legal maximum towing weight is higher for your car and that the car should be allowed to tow this caravan!

-The Peugeot Partner 2.0 HDI with a Compass Rallye 482 with an actual weight of 1400 kg is a match suitable for most journeys, sometimes with some limitations.
+The Peugeot Partner 2.0 HDI with a Compass Rallye 482 with an actual weight of 1440 kg is a match just suitable for most journeys but also with some limitations.

 Flat roads